About the Blog

 I started HotLunchTray in 2010 after transitioning from classroom teacher to an eLearning Specialist in the Technology Department of my school district.

 Recently, I was asked about my blog name.
-I am sure it was earlier, but every time I say it aloud I am in 4th or 5th grade in the cafeteria of Hilltop Elementary in Cedar Springs, Michigan.
+I think back I am in 4th or 5th grade in the cafeteria of Hilltop Elementary in Cedar Springs, Michigan.
 This was a school my great grandparents attended as their high school and it is a beautiful building.
 I do not remember if I consumed an inordinate amount of “hot lunch” in elementary school.
 However, I can hear the lunchroom helpers telling students to pick up, take care of, return their trays.
 Their hot lunch trays.

-I called the trays that in three different states to many students, maybe it is one of those local colloquialisms?
+I called those trays that in three different states to many students, maybe it is one of those local colloquialisms?
 But they are hot lunch trays to me.

 And nothing says Public School to me like a hot lunch tray.

-On HotLunchTray I provide insights into educational technology, teacher professional learning, and fresh opinions on education.
+On HotLunchTray.com I provide insights into educational technology, teacher professional learning, and fresh opinions on education.
+I hope to continue to reach my people.

 I am Penny Christensen.
 Originally from Western Michigan, I have taught and lived in Florida, Georgia, and Michigan.
 I am a lifelong educator, I am still not sure what that will look like in the future for me.
 I have formally taught 4th-7th grades, specializing in mathematics, science, and content literacy.